Syx1030/MUD3/README.md

 ## Acknowledgements
-This research is a collaborative effort between Harbin Institute of Technology and Harbin First Specialized Hospital, a Class A tertiary-level hospital specializing in psychiatry and psychology.
-We sincerely thank the medical professionals at Harbin First Specialized Hospital for their valuable guidance and professional support during the construction of the dataset.
+This research is a collaborative effort between Harbin Institute of Technology and The First Psychiatric Hospital of Harbin, a Class A tertiary-level hospital specializing in psychiatry and psychology.
+We sincerely thank the medical professionals at The First Psychiatric Hospital of Harbin for their valuable guidance and professional support during the construction of the dataset.

 ## Ethical Statement
 This research adheres to the highest ethical standards and guidelines.
 We utilize publicly available video data from social media platforms, ensuring that all privacy concerns are carefully addressed.
 To protect user confidentiality, the dataset includes only non-identifiable features, specifically facial landmark coordinates and low-level vocal descriptors, with no personal data that can reconstruct original videos.
 We do not directly involve participants in this research, and all data collection processes follow ethical protocols to avoid any exploitation or distress to individuals.
 Additionally, this study receives approval from the Institutional Review Board (IRB) from our institution, affirming our commitment to ethical research practices.
 Our research design considers the potential implications of depression detection technologies, promoting responsible use and ensuring that findings contribute positively to mental health awareness and intervention strategies.